osurdml/lqmon/readme.md

 Purpose
 -------
-If I can determine a correlation between the link quality of an established link and the bandwidth of that link, perhaps I could estimate the bandwidth of any other access point without establishing a link.
+If we can correlate the link quality of an established link and the bandwidth of that link, perhaps we could estimate the bandwidth of any other access point without establishing a link.

-Being able to predict or communicate the future availability of the currently online nodes may be useful for cooperative robotic exploration.
+Being able to predict or communicate the future availability of the currently online (but not necessarily connected) nodes may be useful for cooperative robotic exploration.

 Notes
 -----